brennier/hagemu/README.md

   - [x] Add dynamic audio resampling
   - [x] Using box averaging to downsample the audio
   - [x] Add a high-pass filter and a low-pass filter to the APU
-  - [ ] Organize all state into a gameboy struct
+  - [ ] Organize all state into a single gameboy struct
+  - [ ] Separate the parts of each audio channel (length, sweep, etc.)
   - [ ] Support save/load states
   - [ ] Rewrite the CPU so that it can tick 1 m-cycle per call
   - [ ] Rewrite the PPU using a pixel pusher renderer